 Small is beautiful

 Relationships are key to success.
 We aim to build and retain a ‘family feel’ among our staff and foster families.
 Being child-centred we are excited to see children reach their potential in the care of our foster families.
 The warmth, nurture and care that our foster carers share with children in their home makes all the difference.
-We have twelve approved foster families today and we plan to welcome as many more in the year ahead.
+We have fourteen approved foster families today and we plan to welcome as many more in the year ahead.

 Meeting the need